Macarena García: Career

 She got her first role when she was thirteen and performed the role of Canelilla in En nombre de la Infanta Carlota, of Jara productions, a musical which was performed during some seasons in the Theatre of Madrid.
 She also worked in the musical High School Musical and performed the lead role (Gabriella Montez) with Daniel Diges (Troy Bolton).

-Since then, she has taken part in several television series such as Hospital Central, Punta Escarlata and The Boarding School.
-But the role which made her known was the one of Chelo, the daughter of the doormen in Amar en tiempos revueltos from 2010 to 2012.
+Since then, she has performed in television series such as Hospital Central, Punta Escarlata and The Boarding School.
+She became known for her role as Chelo, the daughter of the doorman in Amar en tiempos revueltos from 2010 to 2012.
 In 2013, she played Vera on Luna, el misterio de Calenda, a series of Antena 3.

-In cinema, she has performed the leading role in Snow White, directed by Pablo Berger.
-This work has brought her very important awards, such as the Silver Shell for Best Actress in the San Sebastián International Film Festival and the Goya Award for Best New Actress.
+In cinema, she played a leading role as Carmen/Blancanieves in Snow White (2012), directed by Pablo Berger.
+For this role, she received the Silver Shell for Best Actress at the San Sebastián International Film Festival and the Goya Award for Best New Actress.